Henry de Montherlant: Works

-Honours and awards
+Reception, honours and awards

 Les célibataires was awarded the Grand prix de littérature de l'Académie française in 1934, and the English Northcliffe Prize.
 In 1960 Montherlant was elected a member of the Académie française, taking the seat which had belonged to André Siegfried, a political writer.
 He was an Officer of the French Ordre national de la Légion d'honneur.

-Reference is made to "Les Jeunes Filles" in two films by West German director Rainer Werner Fassbinder: Das kleine Chaos (1967) and Satansbraten (1977).
-In the short film Das kleine Chaos the character portrayed by Fassbinder himself reads aloud from a paperback German translation of Les Jeunes Filles which he claims to have stolen.
+He was much acclaimed by Jean Mauriac, Romain Rolland, André Maurois, Andre Gide, and Georges Bernanos, who called him "perhaps the greatest of our living writers."
+That was in 1939.
+Marguerite Yourcenar called him a "great writer," but noted that she found some of his writing to be "obtuse and crudely brutal."
+German director Rainer Werner Fassbinder references Les Jeunes Filles in two films: Das kleine Chaos (1967) and Satansbraten (1977).
+In the short film Das kleine Chaos the character portrayed by Fassbinder himself reads aloud from a paperback German translation of Les Jeunes Filles, a book which he claims to have stolen.

+Writing in 1993, Pierre Lapaire noted that even among his detractors, "Montherlant's style is recognized for its richness, power and classicism."